-Primary source is original research experiment and publish the results or findings in scholarly journals.
+Primary sources are original research experiments that publish the results or findings in scholarly journals.
 High-quality articles go through a peer-review process before being published.
-When your professor asks you to use primary sources it means he or she expects students to search for and analyze original scientific research.
+When your professor asks you to use primary sources it means they expect students to search for and analyze original scientific research.

 A secondary source means the author(s) are writing about others’ research.
 Thus the research is secondary because it is a second-hand translation of original research.
 Secondary sources include encyclopedias, dictionaries, textbooks and review articles where the author analyzes and critiques others’ original research articles.
 Secondary sources can be high-quality scholarly publications that provide background information on a topic.
 They are an excellent starting point when learning about a new topic.